yvvki/bunup/docs/docs/guide/css.md

 import 'your-package/styles.css';
 ```

+::: tip
-**Auto-inject option:** Use the [inject styles plugin](/docs/plugins/inject-styles) to bundle CSS directly into JavaScript.
+Use the [inject styles plugin](/docs/plugins/inject-styles) to bundle CSS directly into JavaScript.
 No separate imports needed.

-::: tip
-The [exports plugin](/docs/plugins/exports) automatically adds CSS exports to your `package.json`.
 :::

 ## Browser Support